Johanne Rosing: Biography

-As an actress, she had her great breakthrough in the 1780s, when she began to play the part of mother: in the part of a "tender mother", she personificated the new ideal of femininity of the time, which was highlighted by the fact that she was often pregnant on stage.
+As an actress, she had her great breakthrough in the 1780s, when she began to play the part of mother: in the part of a "tender mother", she personified the new ideal of femininity of the time, which was highlighted by the fact that she was often pregnant on stage.
 In these roles, she gained great popularity.
 She retired in 1823.

-Sje died on 15 January 1853 and is buried in Asminderød Cemetery in Fredensborg.
+She died on 15 January 1853 and is buried in Asminderød Cemetery in Fredensborg.